 Taiwanese like to use LINE for communication, but the penetration rate is low in Singapore.
-Most people use whatsapp, but because of security concerns, some people are slowly starting to use Telegram, so I have both installed.
+Most people use WhatsApp, but because of security concerns, some people start to shift to Telegram, so I have both installed.

 Unit Rental: PropertyGuru, 99.co

 To open a bank account in Singapore, you will need a residential address.
+And you need a place to get a rest!
 You can find a real estate agent to help you find a place to stay, but you need to pay the agency fee.
 Usually, the real estate agent will drive you around for unit viewing and help you with signing the contract.
-But not much services/help you will have after the contract signed so I usually find units directly on PropertyGuru and contact the owner or owner’s agent for viewing.
+But not many services/help you will have after the contract is signed so I usually find units directly on PropertyGuru and contact the owner or owner’s agent for viewing.
 In addition to PropertyGuru, you can also use 99.co.
 This is a start-up company but the penetration rate is quite high as well.

 Online shopping: Shopee, Lazada, Qoo10

 My most commonly used shopping app in Singapore is Shopee.
-In addition to buying affordable FMCG products, there are also brand stores where you can buy electrical appliances and cosmetics.
+In addition to buying affordable FMCG products, there are also branded official stores where you can buy electrical appliances and cosmetics.
 What I like the most is you can buy products shipped directly from Taiwan.
-During COVID-19 , I buy almost everything in Shopee so I am Platinum member now!
-In addition to Shopee, both Lazada and Qoo10 are also widely used by others, but my previous shopping experiences are not very good, so I have given up on using them.
+During COVID-19, I buy almost everything in Shopee so I am a Platinum member now!
+In addition to Shopee, both Lazada and Qoo10 are also widely used by others, but my previous shopping experiences on both platform are not very good, so I have given up on using them.

 Virtual payment and cash back: ShopeePay, PayLah!, GrabPay, FavePay, ShopBack